apache/trafficserver/doc/reference/configuration/records.config.en.rst

 Cache Control
 =============

-.. ts:confvar:: CONFIG proxy.config.cache.enable_read_while_writer INT 0
+.. ts:cv:: CONFIG proxy.config.cache.enable_read_while_writer INT 0
    :reloadable:

    Enables (``1``) or disables (``0``) ability to a read cached object while the another connection is completing the write to cache for the same object.

-.. ts:confvar:: CONFIG proxy.config.cache.force_sector_size INT 512
+.. ts:cv:: CONFIG proxy.config.cache.force_sector_size INT 512
    :reloadable:

    Forces the use of a specific hardware sector size (512 - 8192 bytes).

-.. ts:confvar:: CONFIG proxy.config.http.cache.http INT 1
+.. ts:cv:: CONFIG proxy.config.http.cache.http INT 1
    :reloadable:

    Enables (``1``) or disables (``0``) caching of HTTP requests.

-.. ts:confvar:: CONFIG proxy.config.http.cache.ignore_client_no_cache INT 0
+.. ts:cv:: CONFIG proxy.config.http.cache.ignore_client_no_cache INT 0
    :reloadable:

    When enabled (``1``), Traffic Server ignores client requests to bypass the cache.

-.. ts:confvar:: CONFIG proxy.config.http.cache.ims_on_client_no_cache INT 0
+.. ts:cv:: CONFIG proxy.config.http.cache.ims_on_client_no_cache INT 0
    :reloadable:

    When enabled (``1``), Traffic Server issues a conditional request to the origin server if an incoming request has a ``No-Cache`` header.

-.. ts:confvar:: CONFIG proxy.config.http.cache.ignore_server_no_cache INT 0
+.. ts:cv:: CONFIG proxy.config.http.cache.ignore_server_no_cache INT 0
    :reloadable:

    When enabled (``1``), Traffic Server ignores origin server requests to bypass the cache.

-.. ts:confvar:: CONFIG proxy.config.http.cache.cache_responses_to_cookies INT 3
+.. ts:cv:: CONFIG proxy.config.http.cache.cache_responses_to_cookies INT 3
    :reloadable:

    Specifies how cookies are cached: